nexmo-community/lex-sample-voice-application/README.md

 Once this application will be running, you call in to the **`phone number linked`** to your application (as explained below) to interact via voice with your Lex bot.</br>

-## Set up the connector server - Public hostname and port
+## Set up the Lex connector server - Public hostname and port

 First set up a Lex connector server from https://github.com/nexmo-se/lex-connector.